Dalbie History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
-They lived in Lancashire.
+The history of the Dalbie family name begins after the Norman Conquest of 1066.
+They lived in Yortkshire.
 The name derives, however, from the family's former place of residence, Auby, Normandy, where they would have been referred to as D'Auby, meaning from Auby.

 Early Origins of the Dalbie family

 The surname Dalbie was first found in the North Riding of Yorkshire at Dalby, a parish, in the union of Easingwould, wapentake of Bulmer.
 Dalby is also a parish in Lincolnshire, and Dalby Magna is found in Leicestershire.
 Dalby on the Woods or Old Dalby is also found in Leicestershire.